What Experiential Programming Looks Like

 Experiential Programming on the Winston-Salem Campus

 On our Winston-Salem campus, experiential learning occurs on our campus farm and our adventure-based ropes course.
-The serene rolling hills and outdoor spaces offer children a quiet refuge from today’s busy life, a place to run off some energy, and educational opportunities with gardening, animals, team building, and therapeutic activities.
+The serene rolling hills and outdoor spaces offer children a quiet refuge from today’s busy life.
+And it’s a place to run off some energy.
+Here, we offer educational opportunities with gardening, animals, team building, and therapeutic activities.